olshevski/compose-navigation-reimagined/docs/back-handling.md

 !!! bug
     Always place your NavBackHandler/BackHandler **before** the corresponding NavHost.

-    As both BackHandler and NavHost use Lifecycle under the hood, there is a case when the order of back handling may be restored incorrectly after a process/activity recreation.
+    As both BackHandler and NavHost use Lifecycle under the hood, there is a case when the order of back handling may be restored incorrectly after process/activity recreation.
 This is how the framework works and there is nothing to do about it.
 Simple placement of BackHandler before NavHost guarantees no issues in this part.